9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 the error message we give it.

-The `mySecond` function returns the second element of its input list, but fails if its input list isn\'t long enough.
+The `mySecond` function returns the second element of its input list, but fails if its input list isn't long enough.

 :::: captioned-content
 ::: caption